 - What is it?
 The eighth-generation of Pokémon games

 - When can I play it?
-It'll be late 2019
+November 15, 2019

 - What can I play it on?
 Nintendo Switch

-Pokémon Sword and Shield: release date
+Pokémon Sword and Shield release date

-Pokémon Sword and Shield: trailers
+Pokémon Sword and Shield trailers

 You also get a first look at three new starter Pokémon: the fire-rabbit Scorbunny, twig-monkey Grookey, and a sad-looking tadpole (sadpole?) called Sobble.